IBM/varnish-operator/docs/quick-start.md

           app: nginx-backend # labels that identify your backend pods
         varnishPort:
           name: varnish
-          port: 80 # Varnish deployment will be exposed on that port
+          port: 80 # Varnish pods will be exposed on that port
           targetPort: 80 # the port our backend pods listen on.
 80 for nginx.
         varnishExporterPort: # prometheus exporter metrics port
           name: varnishexporter